-Lets you change Use the ModifyVersion privilege to let users re-assign version labels. version labels
+Lets you change version labels Use the ModifyVersion privilege to let users re-assign version labels to a different revision.
+This includes the ability to change whether a label is Fixed to a specific revision or Floats with the tip revision.

-Privilege type Base Privilege.
+Base Privilege.
 The ModifyVersion privilege lets you use the vcs -v command.

-Syntax [No]ModifyVersion
+Syntax [No] Modify Version